 Today, more sensitive data resides on devices than ever before.
 On average, 73% of endpoints contain sensitive data.
 However, almost a quarter of those devices present unhealthy encryption controls relating to antivirus, client management, encryption, or VPN.
 In addition, many of those devices have vulnerabilities that have gone unaddressed.

 The average enterprise organization runs 96 unique applications per device, including 13 mission-critical applications, apart from sensitive data.
 The good news is that the average number of security applications per device has increased to nearly 12, with antivirus and encryption universally deployed.
-At least one endpoint management control is included as well (see below).
+In addition, at least one endpoint management control is included (see below).

 Despite the overriding presence of security controls, though, any endpoint device with compromised security controls widens your attack surface.
-The lack of visibility and endpoint complexity exacerbates your risks.
+In addition, the lack of visibility and endpoint complexity exacerbates your risks.
 These factors expose organizations to more significant security risks, often unknowingly.

 Endpoint Protection Challenges and Risks

 As mentioned, the complexity of endpoint security presents an array of challenges and risks to any sized business.
 Let’s start with the fact that endpoint devices are inherently susceptible to ransomware, cryptojacking, phishing, and firmware exploits.

 Apart from their susceptibility, endpoint devices present other challenges:

 Number of Endpoints: The sheer number of potential endpoints creates one obvious challenge for organizations.
 For one, estimates reflect there will be 46 billion IoT devices globally this year.
 For another, organizations must identify each device to implement appropriate security practices.

 Even with device identification, a software update, for example, may only be supported by a percentage of endpoint devices, many times as little as 30%.
 And that number continues to decline as more and more IoT devices come into play.